Privacy International: Facebook is watching you & without an account

 The British company Privacy International revealed on Sunday at 35 Chaos Communication Congress how app developers deliver data to Facebook, even if users are not Facebook users.

-The company conducted a study on the subject, with tests on 34 Android that have between 10 and 500 million users, and says it is "particularly concerned" about how user data is being "exploited" in the back-end systems of Facebook and Google.
+The company conducted a research into the issue, testing 34 Android applications that have between 10 and 500 millions of users, and said it was "very concerned" about how users' data was being "exploited" on its back-end systems.
+Facebook and Google.

 Privacy International

-Privacy International found that 23 of the apps tested sent data to Facebook (data that tells the social network that a user opened or closed a specific app along with information about the device, language and time zone).
-The applications also sent the user Google Ad ID, which allows tracking companies to easily match user profiles.
+Privacy International found that 23 from the apps tested sent Facebook data (data that tells the social network that a user has opened or closed a specific app along with device information, language settings, and time zone).
+Apps also sent the user's Google ad's ID, which allows tracking companies to easily match their user profiles.

 By doing a special treatment in the Kayak travel application, the researchers discovered that they provided Facebook data with every search within the application: search time, departure and arrival city, airport and date, number and category of tickets.